darshan275-f/Minor-projects/README.md

-# WeatherApp
+# Minor projects
-A simple weather app which shows real time weather of different cities
+Some Minor projects made with help of html,css,JS